vergauwenthomas/MetObs_toolkit/docs/paper/paper.md

 ---
-title: 'MetObs-Toolkit - a Python toolkit for using non-traditional meteorological observations'
+title: 'MetObs - a Python toolkit for using non-traditional meteorological observations'
 tags:
   - Python
   - Meteorology